LICE infestation have them? treatment success? prevent the COMB

 Success.
 Or not… .

-Do you see alive lice or nits (alive nits are located less than 1 cm from the scalp) than you have no other choice as to start the whole anti-louse circus again.
+Do you see alive lice or nits (alive nits are located at less than 1 cm from the scalp) than you have no other choice as to start the whole anti-louse circus again.

 Itch, without finding something, could indicate lice, but could also be mental.